 Grocery prices have surged significantly in recent years, impacting household budgets worldwide.
 Understanding the reasons behind these increases helps shoppers adopt smart strategies to manage costs effectively.
 Below are the key factors driving higher grocery prices, along with why strategic shopping is essential for stretching your budget.

-• Extreme weather and climate impacts: Droughts, floods, and heat waves have reduced crop yields, particularly for fruits, vegetables, and grains.
-A U.S. drought in 2022 and erratic monsoons in India spiked prices for sugar and produce.
-Opting for frozen or seasonal produce can reduce costs while maintaining quality.
+- Extreme weather and climate impacts: Droughts, floods, and heat waves have reduced crop yields.
+This is especially true for fruits, vegetables, and grains.
+A U.S. drought in 2022 cut yields sharply, while erratic monsoons in India spiked prices for sugar and produce.
+Choosing frozen or seasonal produce can reduce costs while maintaining quality.

 2. 13 Top strategies: How to save money on groceries